rodreegez/dicey/Readme.md

 Dice inherits from Array, populates it with the required number of (dubious grammar) Die and adds the `roll` method.
 `roll` collects all the Die in the Dice Array and calls roll on each Die.
 The `roll` method on `Die` returns a random number between 1 and 6 (as you'd expect).

+Dicey uses standard ruby (no dependencies) and is tested on ruby 1.8.7 and 1.9.2